IBM/aspera-cli/README.erb.md

 Laurent/2016

+This Gem provides a cross platform (ruby based) command line tool (CLI) using (mostly REST) APIs of Aspera Products: Server, Node, Shares, Faspex, Console, Orchestrator, Files, ATS.

-This GEM is not endorsed/supported by IBM/Aspera, use at your risk, and not in production environments.
+Disclaimer: This GEM is not endorsed/supported by IBM/Aspera, use at your risk, and not in production environments.

+That being said, it is very powerful and gets things done, it's also a great tool to learn Aspera APIs.

 ## Overview, Features

-This is a Ruby Gem that provides a command line with the following features:
+This is a Ruby Gem that provides the following features:

-* Supports most Aspera server products
+* Supports most Aspera server products (on-premise and SaaS)
-* configuration file for products URLs and credentials (and any parameter)
+* Configuration file for products URLs and credentials (and any parameter)
 * FASP transfer agent can be: FaspManager (local ascp), or Connect Client, or a transfer node
-* transfer parameters can be altered by modification of transferspec, this includes requiring multi-session transfer on nodes
+* Transfer parameters can be altered by modification of transferspec, this includes requiring multi-session transfer on nodes
-* allows transfers from products to products, essentially at node level
+* Allows transfers from products to products, essentially at node level
-* supports FaspStream creation (using Node API)
+* Supports FaspStream creation (using Node API)
-* additional command plugins can be written by the user
+* Additional command plugins can be written by the user
-* parameter values can be passed on command line, in configuration file, in env var, in files
+* Parameter values can be passed on command line, in configuration file, in env var, in files
-* parameter values and command can be provided in short format (must be unique)
+* Parameter values and command can be provided in short format (must be unique)
-* supports download of faspex "external" links
+* Supports download of faspex "external" links
-* supports "legacy" ssh based FASP transfers and remote commands (ascmd)
+* Supports "legacy" ssh based FASP transfers and remote commands (ascmd)

-In addition, it provides:

-* a FASPManager class for Ruby
+* A FASPManager class for Ruby
 * REST and OAuth classes for use with Aspera products APIs
-* a command line tool: aslmcli
+* A command line tool: aslmcli

-This Gem was developed for the following Purposes:

-* show use of Aspera (REST) APIs: Node, Files, Shares, Faspex, Console, Orchestrator
-* provide a command line for some tasks
-* cross-platform (ruby)
-* shows example of use of Aspera products

-Ruby has been chosen as language as it is used in most Aspera products, and the interpret can be found for most platforms.
+Ruby has been chosen as language as it is used in most Aspera products (consistency), and the interpret can be found for most platforms (portability).

 This gem is provided as-is, and is not intended to be a complete CLI, or industry-grade product.
 This is a sample.
 Aspera provides a CLI tool here: http://downloads.asperasoft.com/en/downloads/62 .

 The CLI's folder where configuration and cache files are kept is `$HOME/.aspera/aslmcli`